-Respiratory abnormalities can include laryngo-esophageal clefts that result in difficult swallowing and breathing.
+Respiratory abnormalities can include laryngo-esophageal clefts or the less severe laryngomalacia (soft larynx) that result in difficult swallowing and breathing.
 Genitourinary problems can include abnormal placement of the urethra in the penis (hypospadias), undescended testes and sometimes kidney abnormalities.
 Anal defects may also be present and include absent or mis-positioned anal opening.
 Congenital heart defects such as ventral septal defects and atrial septal defects might be present as well as brain defects such as agenesis or hypoplasia of the brain region that connects the two hemispheres (corpus callosum) and hypoplasia of the cerebellum also in the context of more complex defects such as Dandy-Walker malformation.

 There is a wide variation in the presentation of the clinical signs and in the severity of this condition, even among members of the same family.

 Approximately 50% of affected males have developmental delay or intellectual disability that can range from mild to severe.
 Carrier females usually have hypertelorism only.